As if in response to his tumultuous scream, the sea of numbers flooding his vision vanished and was replaced by an unfamiliar sight.

 Thus, he walked to the window and looked outside.

-However, only rows of trees stretched into the distance, their branches touched with a thin layer of snow.
-It indicated that snowfall had only begun a short while ago, perhaps a day or perhaps less.
+However, only rows of trees stretched into the distance, their branches touched with a thin layer of snow, indicating that snowfall only began a short while ago, perhaps a day, or perhaps less.

 "Strange.
-Is this the doing of the great, mighty truck-kun?
-No way, it definitely felt like a person. …And as if trucks crossed the pedestrian, heh."
+Is this the doing of the great and mighty Truck-kun?
+Nhaw!
+As if trucks crossed the pedestrian crosswalk, heh."

 Step, step.